Milnor fibre boundary of a non-isolated surface singularity: Generalities. Conjectures

-E.g., if $A_G$ is non--degenerate, then the cup--product $H^1(Y)\otimes H^1(Y)\to H^2(Y)$ is trivial (reproving the result of Sullivan \cite{SU}, see also (\ref{ss:TRP})).
-Moreover, (\ref{eq:mhswe}) can be compared with the list of inclusions of (\ref{cor:EIG})(b) provided that $(A_G)_{\lambda\not=1}$ is non--degenerate.
-(But, in any situation, one might write down similar inclusions.)
+E.g., if $A_G$ is non--degenerate, then (\ref{eq:mhs2}) and (\ref{eq:mhs3}) would imply that the cup--product $H^1(\partial F)\otimes H^1(\partial F)\to H^2(\partial F)$ was trivial.
+This is compatible with the fact that the cup--product is indeed trivial, whenever $A_G$ is non--degenerate: this is a result of Sullivan \cite{SU}, see also \cite{DuHa}.

+Moreover, (\ref{eq:mhswe}) can be compared with the list of inclusions of \ref{cor:EIG}(b) where the fact that $(A_G)_{\lambda\not=1}$ is non--degenerate was also used (see also \ref{ss:TRP}).

-(2) The above Conjectures would have the following consequence: the numerical invariants $corank(A)_G$, $g(G)$ and $c(G)$ associated with the graph $G$ obtained from the Main Algorithm are independent of the choice of the resolution $r$ (or, of the graph $\gc$ used in the algorithm).
-Therefore, we emphasize again, if one wishes to keep in $\Gmod$ all the information regarding the MHS of $\partial F$, one has to use only those operations of the reduced plumbing calculus which preserve these numbers, namely, one has to exclude the oriented handle absorption R5.
+(2) If true, the above Conjectures would have the following consequence: the numerical invariants $\corank A_G$, $g(G)$ and $c(G)$ associated with the graph $G$ obtained from the Main Algorithm are independent of the choice of the resolution $r$ (or, of the graph $\gc$ used in the algorithm).
+Therefore, we emphasize again, if one wishes to keep in $\Gmod$ all the information regarding the MHS of $\partial F$, one has to use only those operations of the reduced plumbing calculus which preserve these numbers, that is, one has to exclude the oriented handle absorption R5.

-(3) Conjecture (\ref{be:mhs2}) can be compared (and is compatible) with results regarding the MHS of links of normal surface singularities.
-(These type of results can be obtained from general purity results regarding the local cohomology of complex analytic spaces, or, for this particular case, one can also consult e.g. \cite{Du}.)
-Namely, if $K$ is such a link, then the weights of $H^1(K)$ are $<2$, while the weighs of $H^2(K)$ are $>2$.

-(4) In the case of hypersurface singularities, the weight filtration of the vanishing cohomology (i.e., of $H^*(F)$) is related with the `monodromy weight filtration' associated with the nilpotent part of the monodromy operators (although one has to treat the two generalized eigenspaces $H^*(F)_{\lambda=1}$ and $H^*(F)_{\lambda\not=1}$ with different weight--conventions).
-In the present situation the corresponding fact is not so transparent.
-(We expect that one has to consider a more complicated direct sum decomposition determined by certain monodromy and variation operators, like in \cite{Si}, and on each block the weight--filtration is determined by these operators.) \end{remark}